-The main attraction in Celestun is the motorboat tour to see the flamingos and the mangroves forest.
-There are two alternatives to get the boat:
+The main attraction in Celestun is the motorboat tour to see the flamingos and the mangrove forest.
+There are two alternatives to getting the boat:

 Just before you reach Celestun, the road passes a small bridge.
 Make a quick turn to the left, and you’ll see the parking lot.
-From here you can embark on a motorboat tour to see the flamingos.
-It’s the boat authorised parking lot, closer to the flamingo area which makes this tour shorter but surprisingly costly.
-If you are short on time, choose this option, just make sure to ask the driver to stop here; otherwise, you will have to walk back around 1.5 kilometres.
+From here, you can embark on a motorboat tour to see the flamingos.
+It’s the authorized boat parking lot, closer to the flamingo area, which makes this tour shorter but surprisingly costly.
+If you are short on time, choose this option; just make sure to ask the bus/Colectivo driver to stop here; otherwise, you will have to walk back around 1.5 kilometers.

-Leave the bus station and head to the beach.
+Once in Celestun, leave the bus station and head to the beach.
 You will see many motorboats waiting here.
 The tour takes around two hours and drives you through a beautiful lagoon to the flamingo area.
-The boatsmen do not speak English but don’t you worry; there is no need for translation.
+The boatmen do not speak English but don’t you worry; there is no need for translation.

 TIP.
 Usually, the prices are per boat, so for a more cost-effective experience, ask others to join your boat tour or wait for other tourists also interested in a boat ride.
-We asked some tourists travelling in the same bus with us from Merida to share a boat with us, and we split the bill.
+We asked some tourists traveling on the same bus with us from Merida to share a boat with us, and we split the bill.

-We passed the beautiful coastline, and after 20 minutes we reached the flamingo area.
+We passed the beautiful coastline, and after 20 minutes, we reached the flamingo area.
 We were amazed by the number and the beauty of the flamingos.
-The colour of these birds was so vibrant, and they looked so relaxed.
-It seems like the colours appear from the shrimps they consume, but it takes up to two years for the youngsters to turn pink.
+The color of these birds was so vibrant, and they looked so relaxed.
+The colors appear from the shrimps they consume, but it takes up to two years for the youngsters to turn pink.
 The boatman slowed the boat down and let us enjoy the silence for another 20 minutes—such a joy to be here and watch them in their natural habitat.
-Beside flamingos, we witnessed other birdlife too: herons, egrets, cormorants, pelicans and spoonbills.
+Besides flamingos, we witnessed other birdlife, too: herons, egrets, cormorants, pelicans, and spoonbills.